LogoLogo

 Select New Group, name it, and click Next.

-Now, the Group Source is created.
-You can edit properties of the group or some or individual properties of each data source now:
+Once the Group Source is created.
+You can now edit properties of the group or some or individual properties of each data source now:

 Query Based Connection